Public Philosophy

 Center for Public Philosophy

-I am currently the interim director of the UCSC Center for Public Philosophy.
+I was the interim director of the UCSC Center for Public Philosophy.

-I also volunteer for the Ethics Bowl at UCSC and in San Quentin.
+I also volunteered for the Ethics Bowl at UCSC and in San Quentin.
 Read local news coverage on the San Quentin ethics bowl here.

 OlioHouse 2022 Retreat